Need an easy recipe for bacon-wrapped pork chops? Well, I’ve got you covered!

 - 4 pork loin chops: They should be between 3/4 “-1” thick and roughly 6 ounces each

 - Marinade ingredients: Apple juice, real maple syrup, and fresh lemon juice.
 All three of these ingredients work beautifully with pork.
 Avoid pancake syrup, and use the real stuff.
 It costs a bit more, but it will be well worth it!
-I have a bottle specifically set aside for sauces and marinades.
+I have a bottle specifically for making sauces and marinades.

 - Salt and black pepper

-How to make bacon-wrapped pork chops:
+How to make it:

 - Combine apple juice, lemon juice, and maple syrup in a small bowl.